-Music, (instrument furnished,) Board, (washing included,) REMARKS.
 Experienced and thoroughly qualified teachers give their entire time to their respective departments.

-Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-
+Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-Picayune pedlars are not allowed to enter the premises, and

 Picayune pedlars are not allowed to enter the premises, and no pocket money is required.

-Oxford is situated on the healthy hills of Granville, 12 miles from the Raleigh and Gaston Railread, and is connected with Henderson Station by a line of daily stages.
+Oxford is situated on the healthy hills of Granville, 12 miles from the Raleigh and Gaston Railroad, and is connected with Henderson Station by a line of daily stages.

 The scholastic year is divided into two sessions.
 The first opens on the first Monday in July and closes on the last Thursday in November.
-The second opens on the first Monday in January and closes with the annual commencement on the last Thursday in May.
-Students are received for one or more sessions. pondents will direct their favors to MILLS & CO., Oxford, N. C.
+The second opens on the first Monday in January and closes with the annual commencement on the last Thursday is May ment on the last Thursday in May.
+Students are received for one or more sessions.
+Correct pondents will direct their favors to MILLS & CO., Oxford, N. C.